pymc-devs/pymc-data-umbrella/webinars/intro_to_array_operations/index.md

 a*b
 ```

-intuitively: scalar b being "stretched" to same shape as a
+Intuitively: scalar b being "stretched" to same shape as a

-reality:  broadcasting moves less memory around (computationally efficient)
+Reality:  broadcasting moves less memory around (computationally efficient)

-Arrays where dimensions aren't exactly same, but are aligned along the leading dimension
+Arrays where dimensions aren’t exactly same, but are aligned along the leading dimension

 ```{code-block}
 :class: thebe